qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## User Action Message Event

-This event is fired if and when a user action message is received, see for example [Set feed source].
+This event is fired if and when a [User Action Message] is received, see for example [Request for feed event].

 Example event